Jdorman1289/wx_app/README.md

 A simple weather app

 thanks to simplemaps.com/data/us-cities for providing the database of locations
-thanks to icons8.com for providing the icon image used on the app
+thanks to https://icons8.com/icon/set/weather/clouds for providing the icon images used on the app
 thanks to weather.gov for creating weather forecasts

 <img src = "https://user-images.githubusercontent.com/103331059/197359961-5e419757-48d3-443f-beb7-e8c5657f99ea.png" width="480" height="640" />